About the Mentor-Mentee Relationship

 - Your academic mentor does not necessarily know every detail of the material and each chapter of the text.
 Your mentor will not know what your professor will put on quizzes and exams.

 How Is a Mentor Different From a Tutor?

 - Long-term relationship and commitment.

 - Goals focused on overall development; tutoring may happen during mentoring.

 - Intervention may not always be reparative, remedial, or problem-focused.

-While the Mentoring for Success Program's peer mentors have flexible schedules and can meet you at a mutually agreeable place and time, they cannot be "on-call" and will not be able to meet with you on short notice.
+While the Mentoring for Success Program's academic mentors have flexible schedules and can meet you at a mutually agreeable place and time, they cannot be "on-call" and will not be able to meet with you on short notice.
 It is advisable for you to schedule your appointments at least 48 hours in advance.
 You are strongly encouraged to meet regularly at the same time and place for your sessions.
-Our suggestion is to meet with your peer mentor for at least 45 minutes to one hour, up to twice a week.
+Our suggestion is to meet with your mentor for at least 45 minutes to one hour, up to twice a week.

 Additionally, you must only meet in a public place that is conducive to learning, such as the library, Bernhard Center study areas, residence hall study lounges, and other common study areas.
 Please do not meet one-on-one in a private space, such as a bedroom, apartment or house.

-While every effort will be made to ensure that you are assigned a peer mentor in a timely manner, submitting an application form does not guarantee that you will be assigned a peer mentor immediately.
-You will be notified within three days of submitting your application form in the event that a peer mentor is not immediately available.
-Additionally, it may take up to two days for your peer mentor to get in touch with you after being assigned.
-Please contact the program assistants immediately if you have not heard from a peer mentor or from the program office after a week of submitting your application.
+While every effort will be made to ensure that you are assigned a mentor in a timely manner, submitting an application form does not guarantee that you will be assigned a mentor immediately.
+You will be notified within three days of submitting your application form in the event that a mentor is not immediately available.
+Additionally, it may take up to two days for your mentor to get in touch with you after being assigned.
+Please contact the program assistants immediately if you have not heard from a mentor or from the program office after a week of submitting your application.